-Herbert Klutz, a 58-year-old expatriate from Switzerland, was found dead by his wife Wijidra Klutz on the bed of their rented house in Chiang Dao district of Chiang Mai province on Thursday morning.
-“We were notified of the incident at about 11:20 via radio,” Pol Lt Col Banawut Chotpong told reporters.
-“The only information we received was that a foreigner had died at his home.”
+Mrs Wijidra Klutz found her husband deceased on the bed of their rented house on Thursday morning.
+“We were notified of the incident at about 11:20 via radio, but only told at a foreigner had died at his home,” Pol Lt Col Banawut Chotpong told reporters.

-Pol Lt Col Banawut and Pol Capt Kongdet Baenjankiao, both investigators from Chiang Dao Provincial Police Station, were sent to the two-storey house at 456 Mu 1 in Chiang Dao subdistrict.
-A doctor from Chiang Dao Hospital and volunteers of a local rescue foundation accompanied the police.
+Investigators, Pol Lt Col Banawut and Pol Capt Kongdet Baenjankiao, from Chiang Dao Provincial Police Station, were sent to the two-storey house at 456 Mu 1 in the Chiang Dao subdistrict.
+A doctor from Chiang Dao Hospital and volunteers of a local rescue foundation accompanied investigators to the scene.

-To ease the pain, doctors had prescribed Mr Klutz “a very strong painkiller” which police did not describe further.
-“He always took a lot of tablets because he was in so much pain and lost his appetite,” Mrs Wijidra told investigators.
-“I think he took too much and eventually overdosed,” she suspected.
+“He lost his appetite and always took a lot of tablets because he was in so much pain,” Mrs Wijidra told investigators.
+“I think he took too many and ended up overdosing.”

-Farang Deaths consulted a doctor at Siriraj Hospital who said that painkiller overdoses are far from uncommon.
-“Based on his wife’s observations, the drug Mr Klutz was using was most likely a strong opiate such as morphine or oxycodone,” the doctor said on the condition of anonymity.
+Farang Deaths consulted a doctor at Siriraj Hospital who wished to remain anonymous.
+He commented, “Based on observations of the victim’s wife, the drug he was most likely using a strong opiate such as morphine or oxycodone,” adding that painkiller overdoses are not uncommon in this day and age.

-“Opiates and opioids are among the most effective painkillers available these days.
-However, a heavy overdose can cause respiratory depression and hypoxia which can lead to full breathing arrest.
-Another common side effect is the loss of appetite which Mrs Wijidra had already mentioned.”
+“Opiates and opioids are among the most effective modern painkillers.
+However, a heavy overdose can cause respiratory depression or hypoxia which can lead to full breathing arrest.
+Another common side effect is the loss of appetite.”

-According to Mrs Wijidra’s statement, the couple had married over ten years ago and had been living in Chiang Mai City for most of the time before moving to a rented house in the quiet subdistrict of Chiang Dao about one year ago.
+According to Mrs Klutz’s statement, the couple married more ten years ago and had been living in Chiang Mai City.
+A year ago, they moved to a rented house in the quiet subdistrict of Chiang Dao.

-Pol Lt Col Banawut suspects that Mr Klutz has died of heart failure triggered by the overdose.
-However, the official cause of death will be determined by pathologists at Chiang Dao Hospital, he added.
+Pol Lt Col Banawut surmised that Mr Klutz probably died of heart failure triggered by the overdose but is waiting for the official cause of death to be confirmed by pathologists at Chiang Dao Hospital.